-Looking For a New Lexus ES 350 in your area?
+Looking for a Used ES 350 in your area?

 The 2012 Lexus ES 350's upscale cabin remains one of the best in its class, and its V6 engine runs on regular rather than premium fuel.The Bad